Skip to main content

 Scope/Applicability

-This policy applies to all university employees who seek to take a paid or unpaid leave of absence for a qualifying purpose related to family leave or medical leave
+This policy applies to all university employees who seek to take a paid or unpaid leave of absence for a qualifying purpose related to family leave (including the birth, adoption, or placement of a child) or medical leave.

 Legal